AlbertSuarez/build-api-workshop/README.md

 #### Exercise 3: Downloader

 Create an endpoint that downloads an image in the local machine given an URL.
 This endpoins must return if the request was successful or not.

+#### Exercise 4: File manager

+Create a bunch of endpoints that allows to create, retrieve, update and modify the content of a file given its name.

+#### Exercise 5: Disk space

+Create an endpoint that retrieves the following information of the filesystem `/` (root) of the local machine: `Total size`, `used size`, `available size` and `percentage of capacity`.

 ## Tools